Masaru2/YAM2H/README.md

 # YAM2H - Yet another Mother 2 Hack

-This romhack aims to make Earthbound as close as possible to Mother 2 using the best sources available without making gameplay/graphical changes.
-(Something never done before)

-And unlike other "Restoration" or "Relocalization" hacks, this project restores details that were cut from Earthbound that most of these projects overlooked.
+This romhack aims to make Earthbound as close as possible to Mother 2 using the best sources available without making gameplay/graphical changes (Something never done before), but unlike the thousands of variations of Maternalbound or hacks where the author thinks it's better than the developers or the translators/localizers of the game, this projects aims to restore content that was in Mother 2 but cut in EarthBound that a lot of these hacks miss, using the best tools or sources available.

 ## Origin